logicnow/BlueSky/docker/README.md

 ### Environment variables

-These variables can be overridden when you run the bluesky docker container.
+These variables can be overridden when you run the BlueSky docker container.

 Variable | Default Value | Note
 --- | --- | ---
-SERVERFQDN | localhost | Bluesky FQDN
+SERVERFQDN | localhost | BlueSky FQDN
 WEBADMINPASS | admin |
 USE_HTTP | 0 | Set to 1 to use HTTP instead of HTTPS
-FAIL2BAN | 1 | Set to 0 to disable fail2ban
+SSL_CERT | | Filename referring to your ssl cert file in /certs SSL_KEY | | Filename referring to your ssl key file in /certs FAIL2BAN | 1 | Set to 0 to disable fail2ban
 MYSQLSERVER | db | IP/DNS of your MySQL server (docker link to db by default) MYSQLROOTPASS | admin | Will use root pass from linked docker container if possible